albertattard/spring-boot-camp/docs/03-actuator/05-metrics.md

    When an office is deleted, we need to decrement the office count to reflect the new deletion.

-   {% include custom/note.html details="In a <a href='/spring-boot-camp/docs/data/custom-queries/delete/'>previous section</a>, we invested some effort in making the `delete()` method thread-safe.
-This will pay off now as this decorator relies on the output of the `delete()` method.
+   {% include custom/note.html details="In a <a href='/spring-boot-camp/docs/data/custom-queries/delete/'>previous section</a>, we invested some effort in making the <code>delete()</code> method thread-safe.
+This will pay off now as this decorator relies on the output of the <code>delete()</code> method.
 We do not want our decorator to decrement the number of offices more that it should." %}

    Update file: `src/test/java/demo/boot/OfficeCountMetricDecoratorTest.java`